Download World Cities Database

 We ship the data as country-specific archives using the ISO alpha-2 code.
-Typical filenames look like us.zip
+Typical filenames look like us.zip for the United States, ca.zip for Canada, or de.zip for Germany.

 Inside each archive you’ll find up to four newline-delimited JSON files, one per settlement tier:

-How we compile the dataset
+How we compile the settlement data

 We curate the records directly from OpenStreetMap with two complementary passes: